Albert J. Levis

-Albert J. Levis (born 1937) is a Greek psychiatrist and author of the Formal Theory of Behavior.
+Albert J. Levis (born 1937) is a Greek-American psychiatrist and author of the Formal Theory of Behavior.
 He is also the founder and director of the Museum of the Creative Process in Manchester, Vermont.
 He along with his late wife, Georgette Wasserstein Levis, is the innkeeper of the Wilburton Inn, also in Manchester.

 Biography

-Albert Levis was born in 1937 in Athens, Greece. to a Romaniote Jewish family with deep roots in the Greek history and culture.
+Albert Levis was born in 1937 in Athens to a Romaniote Jewish family with deep roots in the Greek history and culture.
 After surviving the Holocaust in hiding, Levis continued his studies at Athens College where he graduated in 1957 and was awarded the Capps prize for an essay on the history of the Jewish diaspora as cycles of emancipation and justification for persecutions.

-He studied medicine in Switzerland at the Universities of Geneva and Zurich, 1958-1963, immigrated to the United States in 1964, married Georgette Wasserstein (sister of Bruce Wasserstein) in 1966 and completed his psychiatric residence at Yale University in 1968.
+He studied medicine in Switzerland at the Universities of Geneva and Zurich, 1958–1963, immigrated to the United States in 1964, married Georgette Wasserstein (sister of Bruce Wasserstein) in 1966 and completed his psychiatric residence at Yale University in 1968.
 He settled with his family in Hamden, Connecticut, where in 1970 he founded a clinical research and training practice, the Center for the Study of Normative Behavior.
 There he conducted his research work and writing of books.
-He retired in 2002 to dedicate his attention to the Wilburton Inn, and incorporated the Art to Science project with the vision to develop a forum for his theoretical position.
+He retired in 2002 to dedicate his attention to the Wilburton Inn, incorporated as the Art to Science project with the vision of developing a forum for his theoretical position.

-Levis also holds a wide collection of international and modern art, pieces that are now installed in the permanent exhibits at the Museum of the Creative Process.
-Additionally, the Museum features the Henry Gorski retrospective, a collection of the lifetime work of Gorski, as well as the Sanctuary of Wisdom, Levis's Holocaust memorial.
+Levis installed on the grounds of the inn, several permanent art exhibits identified as the Museum of the Creative Process.
+One of the exhibits, the Henry Gorski retrospective, is a collection of the lifetime work of Gorski.
+Another is the Sanctuary of the Wizard and of Wisdom.
+The Sculptural Trail in the History of Love retraces the evolution of religions as a progression of discoveries of improving the family institution.
+Levis's Holocaust memorial emphasizes the shift of paradigms from our love of stories that can mislead to the universality of the plot of stories as the scientific conflict resolution process.
 Many items from the museum's collections have been featured in museums and gallery exhibits around the New England region.